ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain: Background Motivation

 Open-source software is widely integrated into commercial~\cite{franke2024exploratory} and government~\cite{dod2009oss} systems.
 Any individual open-source component is developed by a \textit{maintainer team}.
 With their approval, outsiders may be permitted to contribute code~\cite{raymond1999cathedral}.
 Beyond this direct incorporation of external contributions, each such project often depends on others as components, recursively.
 This web of interdependencies is a feature of open-source development, allowing (in an idealized world) a reduction in repeated effort~\cite{Sweeney_2023}.
 However, each additional point of trust increases the potential attack surface.
 From the perspective of the downstream application, the result is a \textit{software supply chain} that can be attacked either through its artifacts or through its actors~\cite{ohm2020backstabber}.

 We follow the software supply chain definition of Okafor \etal~\cite{okafor_sok_2022}: in their production and distribution, software \textit{artifacts} undergo a series of \textit{operations} overseen by \textit{actors}.
 This definition indicates that a software supply chain can be secured only through attention to all of these entities.
+Increasingly, these actors include not only human developers but also software agents that author pull requests, review code, and manipulate dependency configurations on behalf of their operators~\cite{Wang_Zhong_Huang_Shi_Yang_Chen_Li_Ma_Wang_Zheng_2025,li_rise_2025}.